Garifuna: Genetic studies

-76.3% African, 21% Indigenous American, and 2.7% European**.

-Genetic testing of maternal lineages (mtDNA) shows that up to 46% of Garifuna carry Native American haplogroups such as A2 and C1, while paternal (Y-DNA) lineages are mostly of African origin.
-This supports a pattern of sex-biased admixture, where Indigenous women and African men were the primary ancestors of today's Garifuna population.

-These findings highlight the complex admixture history of the Garifuna people, with Indigenous ancestry particularly elevated in areas with stronger historical ties to Native Caribbean populations.
+According to a 1997 genetic study, the ancestry of the Garifuna people on average was estimated to be 76% African, 20% Arawak/Carib and 4% European.
+The admixture levels vary greatly between island and Central American Garinagu communities, with a 1983 study estimating genetic admixture percentages for the Garinagu of Stann Creek, Belize at 79.9% African, 2.7% European and 17.4% Amerindian, while estimating the genetic admixture percentages for Garinagu of Sandy Bay, St. Vincent at 41.1% African, 16.7% European and 42.2% Amerindian genetic ancestry.

-African origins
+African heritage

 According to oral tradition and several scholars, the Garifuna trace their African ancestry to a number of West and Central African ethnic groups.
 These include the Efik (from present-day Nigeria and Cameroon), Igbo (Nigeria, Cameroon, Equatorial Guinea), Fon (primarily in Benin and Nigeria), Fante and Ashanti (from present-day Ghana), Yoruba (in modern Togo, Benin, and Nigeria), and Kongo (from the regions comprising the Republic of the Congo, Democratic Republic of the Congo, and Angola).

 Many of these Africans are believed to have arrived on the island of Saint Vincent through shipwrecks or as escapees from slavery on neighboring Caribbean islands.
 Others may have been brought by the Island Caribs themselves or born free on Saint Vincent.
 These individuals integrated with the local Indigenous populations, primarily the Island Caribs (Kalinago) and Arawaks, forming a distinct Afro-Indigenous society.

 Belizean anthropologist and Garifuna historian Sebastian R. Cayetano states that the African ancestors of the Garifuna were ethnically West African, "specifically of the Yoruba, Ibo [Igbo], and Ashanti tribes, in what is now Ghana, Nigeria, and Sierra Leone, to mention only a few."

 French-Brazilian sociologist Roger Bastide noted that the northeastern region of Saint Vincent served as a refuge for free Africans who integrated into Carib society, particularly those of Yoruba, Fon, Fante-Ashanti, and Kongo origins.

 This African ancestry was primarily introduced through men, while maternal lineages were largely Indigenous, as confirmed by mitochondrial DNA studies showing high frequencies of Native American haplogroups such as A2 and C1.

 Historian Ruy Galvão de Andrade Coelho also observed that African individuals contributing to the formation of the Garifuna population came from Nigeria, the Gold Coast, Dahomey, the Congo region, and other areas of West Africa.

 By the early 18th century, the population of Saint Vincent was already predominantly of African descent.
 Despite extensive cultural and familial blending between Africans and Indigenous Caribs, a distinct Indigenous group referred to by the British as "Red Caribs" continued to live alongside the Afro-Indigenous "Black Caribs" (Garifuna).